Official Rules of NW Nations Baseball (1/1/2022)

 This list of risks is not and cannot be all inclusive.
 There may be other risks that can injure you.

 Players, coaches, team personnel, and spectators should always pay attention to the action at hand and be alert for objects headed their way and should listen to public announcements regarding safety during the event.

-NW Nations and the owners of this facility won't be responsible if a player, coach, team personnel, or spectator is injured at a sporting event at this facility.
+NW Nations and the owners of the facilities won't be responsible if a player, coach, team personnel, or spectator is injured at a sporting event at the facility.